sindresorhus/uint8array-extras/readme.md

 ```

 ### `indexOf(array: Uint8Array, value: Uint8Array): number`
-Find a sequence of bytes in an array buffer.
+Returns the index of the specified sequence of bytes within the provided array buffer.

 Uint8Array.indexOf only takes a number which is different from Buffer's indexOf implementation.